swagata-a/numbers/README.md

 Picasso is one of the easiest way to handle Image download and handling all image related operations in Android.
 Follow the url to get a glance on what it is and what it can do.

 ### [sl4j] [8]
-Your loggig framework is ready and running.
+Your logging framework is ready and running.
 All you have to do is get a reference and get going in every class.

 ### [Gson] [9]
 Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.